TL;DR

 - The full blog post

-- The one-sentence thesis (your own, not AI’s distillation)
+- The one-sentence thesis (your own, not the AI’s distillation)

 - Target platforms with their typical reader

-- A reference example you like for each platform (your own past hit, a competitor’s, an author’s)
+- A reference example you like for each platform (your own past hit, a competitor’s, an author’s voice you admire)

-- Brand voice constraints (no exclamation marks, no ”🧵”, no engagement bait, etc.)
+- Brand voice constraints (no exclamation marks, no ”🧵”, no engagement bait)

-- The CTA per platform (driving to the blog, growing the list, or just impressions)
+- The CTA per platform (drive to the blog, grow the list, or just impressions)

 Copy-ready prompt

-For each target platform, here is what I want and a reference example:
+For each target platform, here is the format, the reader, and a

 Platform: X (Twitter)